Code of Practice

 The Retirement Commissioner is responsible for consulting on any proposed variations to the Code of Practice, analysing submissions and making recommendations to the Minister for Building and Construction.

-Variations to take effect in October 2013
+Variations in effect from October 2013

 Submisions and recommendations